Colleges by Location

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-If you are interested in music, you can join the LeMoyne-Owen College band or chorus.
+Students who like music can join the LeMoyne-Owen College band or chorus.
 For students with a talent for acting, there is a drama club.

 Student Services